lik/pastello/README.md

 # pastello
 Custom userstyle for Harvard's course evaluations site.
-Changes include a more pastel color palette as well as font changes for increased readability.
+Changes include a more pastel color palette as well as a different font family for increased readability.

 ## Installation